 Is monitoring and evaluation part of the Approach?

-Technical aspects were ad hoc monitored by land users through observations
+economic / production aspects were ad hoc monitored through observations

-There were None changes in the Approach as a result of monitoring and evaluation: One site establishment for restoration purposes, thus no changes where made because no future project is planned in area in near future.
+There were no changes in the Approach as a result of monitoring and evaluation: One site establishment for restoration purposes, thus no changes where made because no future project is planned in area in near future.

 Was research part of the Approach?